curedao/docs/constitution/3-platform.md

 ### 3.2.1 Data Analysis Plugins

-Searching for a meaning, correlations and new insights in the data is the primary goal of the project.
-The impact of effective and detailed analysis is the finding of root causes of disease, development of new interventions and the precise and personalized application of these.
+The impact of effective and detailed analysis is

-In more detail the outcomes of processing the data are:
+- the discovery of root causes of disease
-- Reveal hidden factors and root causes of diseases
+- development of new interventions
-- Undiscovered relationships between variables or combinations of interventions
+- the precise and personalized application of these interventions

-- Correlations between interventions/exposures and outcomes/conditions and different protocols
+Data Analysis Plugins will apply statistical and machine learning methods to the ocean of high-frequency longitudinal individual and population level data.
+The resulting value will include:
-- Optimal dosages of interventions or levels of markers dependent on phenotypes and demographics
+- Personalized Effectiveness Quantification - Determination of the precise effectiveness of treatments for specific individuals
-- Quantification of the effectiveness of treatments for specific individuals
+- Root Cause Analyses - Revelation of hidden factors and root causes of diseases
-- Quantification of effect sizes of all factors on symptom severity
+- Precision Medicine - Determination of the personalized optimal values or dosages based on biomarkers, phenotypes and demographics

-For that a lot of analysis methods can be implemented:
+- Combinatorial Medicine - Discover relationships between variables or combinations of interventions
-- Statistical methods (e.g. Linear regression)
+- Effect Size Quantification - Quantification of effect sizes of all factors on symptom severity
-- Longitudinal analysis
+- Optimal Daily Values - Determination of the personalized optimal dosages of nutrients or medications
-- Machine learning models
+- Cost-Benefit Analysis - Determination of the most cost-effective interventions by weight clinical benefit against costs in terms of side effects and financial impact

-- Population analysis
+This will mitigate the incidence of chronic illnesses by informing the user of symptom triggers, such as dietary sensitivities, to be avoided.
+This will also assist patients and clinicians in assessing the effectiveness of treatments despite the hundreds of uncontrollable variables in any prescriptive experiment.

-Data analysis can reach from simple correlations of lifestyle factors for personal health management to large cohort clincal analysis of new molecules for longevity.
-To be even more impactful, the integation with more sophisticated data science software will be brought into discussion when arriving at this point.
+Large cohort clinical analysis could reveal new molecules for longevity.

 ### 3.2.2 Data Visualization Plugins